digitalocean/container-blueprints/DOKS-automatic-node-repair/README.md

 ## Observation and Results

-After the `kubelet` stop command is issued you'll be kicked out of the `kubectl exec` session which is a good sign because this means that the `Node Controller` lost its connection with the affected node where the `kubelet` was killed.
+After you stop the kubelet, you'll be kicked out of the `kubectl exec` session.
+This means that the `Node Controller` lost its connection with the affected node where the kubelet was killed.

-The results can be seen in the other terminal window where the `watch` was set (notice the `NotReady` state of the affected node):
+You can see the results in the other terminal window where you set the watch (notice the `NotReady` state of the affected node):

 ```
 NAME            STATUS     ROLES    AGE    VERSION